NirantK/agentai/README.md

-# AgentAI: Unleash the Power of Conversational AI
+# AgentAI: Unleash the Power of OpenAI Agents

+It is designed to make it easy to use OpenAI models e.g. GPT3.5-Turbo and GPT4 with existing Python functions by adding a simple decorator.

+interact with databases, and handle structured data types.

 AgentAI is a simple Python library with these ethos: